Kefir Soda Starter

 • Use thick flip-top bottles made for brewing (not from a craft store)

-• Remember to carefully ‘burp’ the bottle often (daily, as needed), to release pressure.
+• Remember to carefully burp the bottle several times a day to release pressure.
 Otherwise, you may end up with kefir soda on your ceiling!

 Steps